 Shake Shack’s Danny Meyer has a memorable analogy in his autobiography.
 He describes managerial power as a fire.
 This fire can be used as a torch to light the way into the great unknown, as a warm campfire after a long day, as a bonfire to celebrate big wins, as fire in people’s belly to encourage them to reach greater heights, and as scorching flames that burn those around you.

 The best managers know how to adapt their fire to the situation.

-While nothing replaces real experience, there are a number of great resources that have helped me jump the learning curve.
-Here are my favorites:
+While nothing replaces real experience, here are some resources that have helped me jump the learning curve: